-The question whether the largest SEP and GLE events that accelerate ions with energies of $\gtrsim 1$ GeV are accelerated in solar flare regions or in interplanetary shocks, has been pondered for several decades.
-We review here pro and con aspects from the solar flare site that are relevant to answer this question, while the complementary aspects from CME-associated shocks are scrutinized in the companion article by Guang Li.
+We explored here the question whether the largest SEP and GLE events that accelerate ions with energies of $\gtrsim 1$ GeV could be accelerated in solar flare regions, in contrast to the generally accepted paradigm of acceleration in heliospheric CME shocks.
+We reviewed the pro and con aspects from the solar flare site that are relevant to answer this question, while the complementary aspects from CME-associated shocks are discussed in the companion article by Gang Li.
 The conclusions are based on observations of 70 GLE events over the last six decades, in particular on the 13 GLE events during the last solar cycle 23 (1998-2006) that provided excellent new imaging data in gamma rays and hard X-rays (RHESSI), in soft X-rays and EUV (TRACE, SOHO/EIT), and particle data from IMP, WIND, and ACE.
 Our conclusions are:

-- 1. Solar particle release times t{SPR} of GLE-producing particles overlap with the impulsive phase of gamma-ray and hard X-ray emission in solar flares in 9 out of 13 cases, and thus the acceleration time of GLE particles is consistent with the flare site in 70% of the cases. - 2.
-The remaining cases, 4 our of 13 occur delayed to the flare peak by $\approx 10 30$ min, but observational signatures of extended acceleration and/or particle trapping is evident in all these cases, and thus 100% of the GLE events could be accelerated in flare sites.
-The alternative explanation of delayed second-step acceleration in CME-associated shocks cannot be ruled out for these 30% of the cases, possibly constituting a secondary gradual GLE component. - 3.
-The height of the acceleration region of $\lesssim 1$ GeV electrons and ions depends on the interpretation, being $h \lesssim 0.05$ solar radii for flare site acceleration (according to electron time-of-flight measurements) or $h \approx 2-5$ solar radii for CME shock acceleration (according to type II source heights and GLE solar particle release delays). - 4.
+- 1. Solar particle release times t{SPR} of GLE-producing particles overlap with the impulsive phase of gamma-ray and hard X-ray emission in solar flares in 6 out of 12 (non-occulted)cases, and thus the acceleration time of GLE particles is consistent with the flare site in 50% of the cases, taking the full duration of impulsive flare hard X-ray emission ($t_X \approx 3-13$ min) into account. - 2.
+In the remaining cases, 6 our of 12 occur delayed to the flare peak by $\approx 10-30$ min, but observational signatures of extended acceleration and/or particle trapping are evident in all strongly delayed cases, and thus all GLE events could potentially be accelerated in flare sites.
+The alternative explanation of delayed second-step acceleration in CME-associated shocks cannot be ruled out, however, possibly constituting a secondary gradual GLE component. - 3.
+The height of the acceleration region of $\lesssim 1$ GeV electrons and ions depends on the interpretation, being $h \lesssim 0.05$ solar radii for flare site acceleration (according to electron time-of-flight measurements), or $h \approx 2-5$ solar radii for CME shock acceleration (according to type II source heights and GLE solar particle release delays). - 4.
 The magnetic topology at the particle acceleration site is not well-known from magnetic modeling or tracing of coronal structures, but there is statistical evidence for open-field regions in most active regions that provide escape routes for GLE particles. - 5.
-The recently discovered strong correlation between the spectral soft-hard-harder (SHH) evolution of solar hard X-rays and SEP events cannot be explained with the standard scenario of SEP acceleration in CME-associated shocks, and thus favors SEP acceleration in flare sites. - 6.
+The recently discovered strong correlation between the spectral soft-hard-harder (SHH) evolution of solar hard X-rays and SEP events poses a new challenge.
+It is presently unclear how the SHH evolution can be explained in the context of the standard scenario in terms of SEP acceleration in CME-associated shocks. - 6.
 The maximum particle energies observed in solar flares reach up to several 100 MeV for electrons and above 1 GeV for ions.
-The required particle energies are $\lesssim 1$ GeV for the observed bremsstrahlung continuum at photon energies of $\lesssim 10$ MeV, and 0.2-5 GeV for pion decay radiation observed at photon energies of 10 MeV -3 GeV, which is sufficient to explain GLE detections. - 7.
-Energies up to $\lesssim 1$ GeV can be achieved for DC electric field acceleration in super-Dreicer fields, for stochastic acceleration, and for shock acceleration.
-Only DC electric field acceleration in sub-Dreicer fields can be ruled out, based on the large distances of DC fields required and the inconsistent electron time-of-flight delays.
+The required particle energies are $\stackrel{<}{\sim} 1$ GeV for the observed bremsstrahlung continuum at photon energies of $\stackrel{<}{\sim} 10$ MeV, and 0.2 5 GeV for pion decay radiation observed at photon energies of 10 MeV -3 GeV, which is sufficient to explain GLE detections. - 7.
+Energies up to $\lesssim 1~{\rm GeV}$ can be achieved for DC electric field acceleration in super-Dreicer fields, for stochastic acceleration, and for shock acceleration.
+Only DC electric field acceleration in sub-Dreicer fields can be ruled out, based on the large distances of DC fields required and the inconsistency with measured electron time-of-flight delays.